-More and more organizations are now realizing that if they want to get the edge over their competitors, they must think of great customer experience (CX) as the primary goalpost.
+More and more organizations are realizing that if they want to get the edge over their competitors, they must think of great customer experience (CX) as the primary goalpost.
 Furthermore, they understand that one of the most powerful ways of delivering CX and building meaningful relationships with their customers is through customer communications.
 Great customer communications can enable organizations to do more than address customers’ challenges quickly.
-It also empowers them to maintain their brand image, improve their conversions, develop meaningful customer relationships, and even convert them into loyal, long-term supporters and advocates.
-For all these reasons, it’s critical for organizations to make customer communications the cornerstone of their CX strategy.
+It also empowers them to maintain their brand image, improve their conversions, develop meaningful customer relationships, and even convert customers into loyal, long-term supporters and advocates.
+For all these reasons, it’s critical for organizations to make customer communication the cornerstone of their CX strategy.

 This guide has been created for such firms.

-Welcome to CCM – The ultimate guide (for enterprise)
+Welcome to CCM – The ultimate guide (for enterprise).

-What is Customer Communications Management?
+What Is Customer Communications Management?

-Customer communications encompasses much more than one-off examples of marketing collateral, occasional emails, or a telephone-based contact center.
+Customer communications management encompasses much more than one-off examples of marketing collateral, occasional emails, or a telephone-based contact center.
 Every channel and touchpoint where the enterprise encounters the customer–regardless of where they are in their journey–involves customer communications.

-According to a global research company, Gartner, customer communication management or CCM is a “strategy to improve the creation, delivery, storage and retrieval of outbound communications… with their distributors, partners, regulatory bodies and customers.”
+According to a global research company, Gartner, customer communication management or CCM is a “strategy to improve the creation, delivery, storage, and retrieval of outbound communications… with their distributors, partners, regulatory bodies and customers.”
 These communications are initiated and managed through tools and channels used for marketing, product introductions, policies, contracts, bill and payment notifications, customer support, social media, website content, and more.
 A CCM strategy helps formalize and centralize outbound communications processes, workflows, and best practices that enable enterprises to attract, engage and delight their customers.

 The average consumer mentions brands on social media 90 times per week.